Bradley Barry: Chesterfield

 On 18 May 2017, Barry signed a two-year deal with Chesterfield.
 He was loaned out to Dover Athletic in September 2018.
 After missing six games for Dover and amidst an injury crisis at Chesterfield, he was recalled early in November.

 Barry left the club in May 2019, at the expiry of his contract.

 Barrow

 Shortly after his exit from Chesterfield, Barry signed a two-year deal at Barrow, also in the National League.
 In his first season he formed part of the side that won promotion to League Two.

 Stevenage

 Barry signed for fellow League Two club Stevenage on 8 July 2021.

+Non-League

+In June 2025, Barry joined hometown club Hastings United following their relegation to the Isthmian League South East Division.

+In May 2026, he joined Isthmian League Premier Division side Burgess Hill Town.

 Personal life

 Barry is the nephew of former Aston Villa, Manchester City and England international, Gareth Barry.